Maryland and Federal Battery Backup Incentives

 Federal Battery Backup Incentive

-As battery eligibility is tied to the solar tax credit, the credit stands at 26% of the purchase price in 2020 before dropping to 22% in 2021 and 0% thereafter for individuals (10% for businesses).
+As battery eligibility is tied to the solar tax credit, the credit stands at 26% of the purchase price through 2022 before dropping to 22% in 2023 and 0% thereafter for individuals (10% for businesses).

 Can I get the Solar Tax Credit for Batteries in a different Tax Year?